m1chale/zmk-flasher/README.md

 # ZMK-Flassher

-A simple go application to flash ZMK firmware to a ZMK powered split keyboards.
+A small go cli application to simplify flashing ZMK firmware to ZMK powered split keyboards.
+It reduces friction by letting you specify the firmware files of the right and left halve (or both) and mounting the keyboard bootloaders interactively.
+Afterwards it will copy the firmware to the keyboard halves.

 ## Installation